-An event for foodservice professionals to discover Japanese rice and Japanese rice products was held in Melbourne last month.
+An event for foodservice professionals to discover Japanese rice and Japanese rice products was held in Melbourne in September.

 The one-day meeting was organised by the Japan Rice and Rice Industry Export Promotion Association (J.R.E) at Crowne Plaza Melbourne.